 Argentum Nitricum – This natural remedy helps those whose gastric symptoms are accompanied by extreme anxiety and paranoia.

 Homeopathy is simple yet profound natural medicine.
-It is best to work with a naturopath first before attempting to diagnose and treat yourself with homeopathic remedies.
+It is best to work with a naturopath first

-When to Contact a Healthcare Provider
+When To Contact A Healthcare Provider

 If you experience sudden sharp pain that won’t go away, vomiting what looks like coffee grounds or bloody stools, make an appointment with a healthcare provider immediately.